trevorsandy/lpub3d/tools/docs/README.txt

 ------------
 -Fix: Set radial and conical background gradient parse fail with 'Malformed background...' (r759) *Parse fail for radial and conical gradient meta commands.
 Linear, radial and conical gradients are all now working as designed.
--Fix: Scale in Page Globals Setup dialog not working (r756) *Cover Image and Logo double spin control not working.
+-Fix: Scale in Page Globals Setup dialogue not working (r756) *Cover Image and Logo double spin control not working.
 Issue corrected.
 -Fix: Save and restore application window state and geometry (r755) *Was causing crash on launch before update to Qt5.7.